 We finally made it to San Jose, and had to quickly check into our hotel room.
 The keys were waiting in the lobby, and we literally tossed our bags in our room (no time for room photos?!) and left for the SAP Center for the pre-game hosted event.

 Upon arrival at the SAP Center, we were given our game tickets.
 Fox Sports greeted the bus, and captured tired, but cheering fans disembarking from the bus.
 Being in the heart of Silicon Valley, naturally things has to be “high tech”.
 The SAP Center has automated ticketing scanning, so you scan your own ticket at the entrance.

 The staff from the San Jose Sharks heard about our ordeal, so they were very sympathetic to us.
 They directed us to an area for our pre-game meal (a buffet of salad, pasta, and chicken) before moving us to the Alaskan Airlines Club area to relax with our drinks.

-At 5:30, Justo, one of the Ducks leaders asked if I wanted to be interviewed by Kent French, a Fox Sports tv guy.
-Along with another fan, I was interviewed which actually did make it on the air.
+At 5:30, Justo, one of the Ducks group leaders asked if I wanted to be interviewed by Kent French, a Fox Sports tv guy.
+Along with another fan, I was interviewed in the media room, which actually did make it on the air.
 Here’s the feature: